shadowsocks/ChinaDNS/README.md

     -h, --help            show this help message and exit -l IPLIST_FILE        path to ip blacklist file
-    -c CHNROUTE_FILE      path to china route file
-    -b BIND_ADDR          address that listens, default: 127.0.0.1 -p BIND_PORT          port that listens, default: 53 -s DNS                DNS servers to use, default:
+    -c CHNROUTE_FILE      path to china route file if not specified, CHNRoute will be turned off -b BIND_ADDR          address that listens, default: 127.0.0.1 -p BIND_PORT          port that listens, default: 53 -s DNS                DNS servers to use, default: